 The combination of moisture and heat occurring in your bathroom causes humidity, which is the perfect climate for mold spores to grow.
 This ideal environment forms every time you shower or bathe in warm or hot water.
 Mold spores may go undetected at first and can spread quickly if not managed.
 Cooler dry air will reduce the moisture problem and help prevent mold from taking hold.

-Excess moisture can ruin expense fixtures and cabinetry by encouraging rust and surface buckling while providing mold a place to breed.
-Don’t discount any discoloration on the walls.
+Excess moisture can also ruin expensive fixtures and cabinetry by encouraging rust and surface buckling, while providing a breeding ground for mold.
+Don’t discount discoloration on walls.
 Many homeowners dismiss odd coloring, wrinkling or softness on walls.
-Pay attention to any excess moisture before it can cause any damage.
+Pay attention to excess moisture before it causes damage.

 Ventilating your bathroom with the proper ventilation fan will exhaust excess moisture and keep it drier.
 Even better, models with built-in condensation sensors will automatically turn the fan on when humidity is detected.
 And if your current fan is old, noisy and ineffective, installing a new fan is much less costly than restoring a damaged bathroom.